History of Duke University

 The history of Duke University began when Brown's Schoolhouse, a private subscription school in Randolph County, North Carolina (in the present-day town of Trinity), was founded in 1838.
 The school was renamed to Union Institute Academy in 1841, Normal College in 1851, and to Trinity College in 1859.
-Finally moving to Durham in 1892, the school grew rapidly, primarily due to the generosity of Washington Duke and Julian S. Carr, powerful and respected Methodists who had grown wealthy through the tobacco industry.
+Finally moving to Durham in 1892, the school grew rapidly, primarily due to the contributions of Washington Duke and Julian S. Carr, powerful and respected Methodists who had grown wealthy through the tobacco industry.
 In 1924, Washington Duke's son, James B. Duke, established The Duke Endowment, a $40 million (about $430 million in 2005 dollars) trust fund, some of which was to go to Trinity College.
 The president thus renamed the school Duke University, as a memorial to Washington Duke and his family.

 Beginnings: 1838–1886

 The school was organized by the Union Institute Society, a group of Methodists and Quakers under the leadership of Reverend Brantley York, and in 1841, North Carolina issued a charter for Union Institute Academy from the original Brown's Schoolhouse.
 The state legislature granted a rechartering of the academy as Normal College in 1851, and the privilege of granting degrees in 1853.
 To keep the school operating, the trustees agreed to provide free education for Methodist preachers in return for financial support by the church, and in 1859 the transformation was formalized with a name change to Trinity College and the adoption of the motto "Eruditio et Religio," meaning "Knowledge and Religion."

 This era was a time of important firsts.
 In 1871, Chi Phi was organized as the school's first student social organization.
 In 1878, Mary, Persis, and Theresa Giles became the first women to be awarded degrees.
 At that time, women were allowed only as day students.
 In 1881, Yao-ju "Charlie" Soong from Weichau, China, enrolled, becoming the school's first international student.